j-siderius/TinySpark/docs/kit/platform.md

 ![Navigation bar](../assets/images/navigation_bar.png)

 To navigate through chapters, it is possible to use the arrows at the bottom of most pages.
-Clicking the right-arrow will go to the next chapter section.
-THe left-arrow can be used to go back to the previous section of a chapter.
+Clicking the right-arrow will direct you to the next chapter section.
+The left-arrow can be used to go back to the previous section of a chapter.
 Additionally, on ccomputers, there is a side-menu available at the top left of each page, which shows all sections of a chapter.

 ![Navigation footer](../assets/images/navigation_footer.png)